DiputacioBarcelona/decidim-diba/decidim-censuses/README.md

 Allows to upload a census CSV file to perform authorizations agains real user age.

+## Usage

+This module provides a model `Decidim::Censuses::Census` to store census information (identity document and birth date).

+It has an admin controller to upload CSV files with the information.
+When importing files all records are inserted and the duplicates are removed in a background job for performance reasons.

 ## Installation

 Add this line to your application's Gemfile: